MatiM36/ContextClickSelectV2/readme.md

 ## How to install

-Just import the latest ContextClickSelect package into your project and you're ready to go.\n
+Download the latest ContextClickSelect package from Releases.

+You can unzip the provided file on your "Packages" directory for embedding it into your project, or you can put it anywhere and just add it from package manager.
+Also, you can add it with the git url: https://github.com/MatiM36/ContextClickSelectV2.git?path=/Packages/com.mati36.contextclickselect

 ![Example](GitAsset/packageinstall.png)

-You can unzip the provided file on your packages directory for embedding it into your project, or you can put it anywhere and just add it from package manager.
-Also, you can add it with the git url: https://github.com/MatiM36/ContextClickSelectV2.git?path=/Packages/com.mati36.contextclickselect

 ### How to use